anacportillo23/anacportillo23.github.io/docs/index.md

 <img src="https://hackmd.io/_uploads/rkDL5eQ61e.jpg" alt ="drawing" width="300">

-*A user rests in the EnergyPod in Squires Student Center at Virginia Tech.*
+*A user and Virginia Tech's Squires EnergyPod.*

 EnergyPods promote restfulness and rejuvenation for stressed and/or sleep-deprived employees through short 15-20 minute naps.
 Virginia Tech provides access to EnergyPods in three campus locations.
 This guide helps students use the EnergyPods properly.